Frequently Asked QuestionsIf you do not find the answer to your question here, please call us at 760-342-1233.

 Likewise, if a client is enrolled in The Awareness Group and must move out of the Desert, he or she can be transferred to another licensed program in the state with all program activity credits.

-The Awareness Group cannot transfer participants to a program that is outside the state of California, if you are moving out of state you must contact your court of conviction or the Riverside County Drinking Driver Program (DDP).
+The Awareness Group cannot transfer participants to a program that is outside the state of California, if you are moving out of state you must contact your court of conviction or the Riverside County Impaired Driver Program (IDP).
 Additionally, you will need to contact the California Department of Motor Vehicles regarding the status of your Driver’s License.

 How can I find self-help (A.A. / N.A.) meetings?

-As part of your program, you may be required to attend alcohol or drug self help meetings.
+As part of your program, you may be required to attend alcohol or drug self help meetings or you may just be interested in recovery from drug/alcohol abuse.
 Riverside County requires self help meeting attendance for all DUI and PC1000 programs.
-Alcoholics Anonymous meetings fulfill this criteria.
+Alcoholics Anonymous meetings fulfill this criteria and may help those seeking sobriety.
 Times and locations of meetings, as well as general information, can be found on the website of AA in the Desert.
 From the home page, click on the “meetings” button and then select the city in which you would like to attend.
 Narcotics Anonymous and/or Al-Anon meetings may also be helpful for some participants.
 The Desert Cities Young People in Alcoholics Anonymous is here to “carry the message of AA to the young and young at heart.”
+You can also find resources by visiting our Partners and Resources page here.

 Para grupos en español visitar aaintcoachella.org/grupos/